 Can Your Dryer Wipe Out Dust Mites?
 Here's How:

-3. Target Key Items: Focus on bedding, clothing, pillows, and more.
-Here's where you can increase the heat to medium or high settings.
+- Target Key Items: Focus on bedding, clothing, pillows, and more.

-4. Supplement Cleaning: Besides drying your bedding and other laundry on high heat, vacuum weekly, maybe have your carpet steam cleaned every six months and use Allergen Spray.*
+- Supplement Cleaning: In addition to drying your bedding and other laundry on high heat, vacuum weekly.
+Consider having your carpet steam cleaned every six months, and use Allergen Spray.*

 Other Strategies to Combat Dust Mites:

 Your dryer can be a powerful tool against dust mites when used correctly and combined with other strategies.
-By focusing on high-risk areas, maintaining the appropriate temperature and cycle duration, and supplementing dryer use with other cleaning methods, you can significantly reduce dust mites and enjoy a healthier home.
+By focusing on areas prone to dust mites, maintaining the appropriate temperature and cycle duration, and supplementing dryer use with other cleaning methods, you can significantly reduce dust mites and enjoy a healthier home.

 *Allergen Spray works.
 People love it.
 It's highly rated.
 Buy a bottle today.
 Allergen Spray